-Arapahoe/Douglas Works! will follow all applicable Federal, state and local laws to ensure that the needs of workers, youth, and individuals with barriers to employment, including individuals with disabilities are addressed.
+The AJC will follow all applicable Federal, state and local laws to ensure that the needs of staff, youth/young adults, and individuals with barriers to employment, including individuals with disabilities are addressed.
+Staff, including JVSG staff, will be provided a fully functional, ergonomically designed work station, including any necessary reasonable accommodations consistent with the AJC staffing policies for staff with similar function and work duties and in accordance with other Federal and state guidance and agreements.